thaidzai1/gen-tools/README.md

 1. When field has primary is true, field will auto be not null.
 2. When you change name of field, you need rewrite old field's name in old_name section.
 3. System only drops field when it's declared in 'drop_fields' section.
-4. 'histories' section will auto create history table follow the main table name with all fields are declared in this section.
+4. 'histories' section will auto create history table follow the main table name with all fields are declared in this section or you can use "none_field" for not creating any field.
 For ex: mainTableName_history.

 # Test configuration